Yu-Gi-Oh's Top 6 Tuner Monsters for Almost Any Deck

-Reese's attack and defense are pretty low, but she has a great monster effect: she can't be destroyed in battle by level 4 or higher monsters.
-Level 4s and above tend to have much better attack than 3s and below; even if your opponent calls out something less than 4, its attack may be insufficient to destroy Reese.
-As long as she can survive one turn with her effect, you can summon another monster to tune her with.
+Reese's ATK and DEF are pretty low, but she has a great monster effect: she can't be destroyed in battle by level 4 or higher monsters.
+Level 4s and above tend to have much better ATK than 3s and below; even if your opponent calls out something less than 4, its ATK will likely fail to destroy Reese.
+As long as she can survive one turn with her effect, you can normal summon another monster to tune her with.

 Update: Reese's value has admittedly diminished over time, but she still works in almost any synchro deck, and can really save your bacon if your opponent relies too heavily on powerful high-level monsters.

-When an opponent tries to attack Krebons, its effect allows you to pay 800 Life Points to negate the battle.
+When an opponent tries to attack Krebons, its effect allows you to pay 800 life points to negate the battle.
 This helps it stay alive during your opponent's turn so that you can summon a monster to tune it with on your next turn.
-It'll cost a bit to do it, but Krebons is a reliable way to stall foes even in non-synchro decks.
+You'll pay the price to do it, but Krebons is a reliable way to stall foes even in non-synchro decks.
 Additionally, consider that some effects allow psychic monsters to use their abilities without paying the usual life point cost.

-Pay Life Points to reduce the attack of an opponent's monster
+Pays life points to reduce the attack of an opponent's monster.

 Cannot be destroyed by battle, but you must pay 1000 life points during each of your opponent's turns.

 Can only be summoned by destroying one of your opponent's face-up trap cards.